chipsalliance/chisel/docs/src/cookbooks/boringutils.md

 ### Hierarchical Boring

-Hierarchical boring involves connecting one sink instance to another source instance in a parent module.
-Below, module `Top` contains an instance of `Constant` and `Expect`.
-Using [[BoringUtils.bore]], we can connect `constant.x` to `expect.y`.
+Hierarchical boring involves driving one sink signal from a source signal, where the sink and source are not in the same module.
+Below, module `Top` contains an instance of `Constant`, called `constant`, and an instance of `Expect` called `expect`.
+Using [[BoringUtils.bore]], we can drive `expect.y` from `constant.x`.

 ```scala mdoc
 class Top extends MultiIOModule {